 China’s new digital currency also takes aim at Alipay and WeChat Pay.
 The PBoC is hoping its new digital currency will reduce the dominance of Alibaba and Tencent in digital payments, according to several people familiar with the thinking of the central bank.
 The experimental digital currency is on trial in a number of Chinese cities and the PBoC intends to use it to simplify digital payments and interbank settlements.

 “Regulators and executives at Ant, Alibaba’s financial affiliate, said PBoC officials have Alipay and WeChat Pay, the dominant digital payments platforms, firmly in their crosshairs” reports the Financial Times.
-The digital currency, if successful, is expected to change the financial landscape dramatically, and could be used for cross-border payments with trading partners including Hong Kong.
-Several observers predicted the experiment will hasten the internationalisation of the renminbi and erode the status of the US dollar as the world’s only reserve currency.
+The digital currency, if successful, is expected to This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. the financial landscape dramatically, and could be used for cross-border payments with trading partners including Hong Kong.
+Several observers predicted the experiment will hasten the internationalisation of the renminbi and erode the status of the US Monetary unit of the United States of America, and a number of other countries e.g. Australia, Canada and New Zealand. as the world’s only reserve currency.

 On August 7, US President Trump issued executive orders banning two Chinese apps from operating in America TikTok and Tencent’s WeChat.
 Shares of Tencent Holdings Ltd., fell as much as 10% hours after the announcement, erasing $35 billion from the internet giant’s market value.
 It is unclear whether the ban would include WeChat Pay, which 900 million people around the world used as of the end of 2019.